Here is the basic format for citing books in your Works Cited:

 If you accessed the Bible online, you can indicate that:

 The Bible.
 New Emphatic Diaglot Version, Wilson Press, 2015.
 Bible Gateway, www.biblegateway.com Accessed 17 Feb.
 2021.

 Common Bible translations include the New International Version, the New King James Version, and the English Standard Version.

 A dissertation is cited just like a regular book, except that it typically lacks a publisher.
-In addition, you can add the university and a brief description at the end:
+You can add the university and a brief description as supplemental information at the end:

-Alford, M. L. Citation Guidelines and Suicide Rates at Welsh Universities.
+Alford, M. L. Citation Guidelines and Rates of Depression at Welsh Universities.
 2013.
 Post Hoc Institute, PhD dissertation.

-Finally, if the institution includes the word university you can shorten it to U.
+If the institution includes the word university, shorten it to U.